bitforge/yago_ar_button/README.md

 Property               |Type   |Description
 -----------------------|-------|---------------------------------------------------------------
-model                  |string |The slug (Short-URL) of your genie model.
+model                  |string |The slug (Short-URL) of your yago model.
 Usually 8 characters. text                   |string |Text in the AR Button.
 Default is 'Place in your space'. qr-size                |number |Size of the QR Code in the modal popup window. qr-title               |string |Title text in the modal popup window.